ResursBank/ResursBank.github.io/_exclude/resurs-checkout-push/pre-filling-customer-data.md

 # Pre-filling customer data
-Created by Gert, last modified by Patric Johnsson on 2020-10-19

 ### Optimize the Checkout for Returning Customers
 Customers are more likely to complete purchases if they can checkout